wyrpg/wyrpg/README.md

 # wyrpg
-This is the wyrpg github repo for the wy ascendence game
+This is the wyrpg github repo for the wy game